Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

-The landscape $\cl$ of information inference frameworks is now the set of all theories which describe the information acquisition of an observer $O$ about a system $S$ and which comply with the structure and assumptions established in this section.
+The landscape $\cl$ of theories describing $O$'s acquisition of information about a physical system $S$ is now the set of all theories which comply with the structure and assumptions established in this section.